MiguelMSandin/radiolaria/curation_pipeline.md

 - **Updating Spumellaria** sequences after Sandin et al. (2020): 3017 sequences.
 - **Finer taxonomic resolution of environmental clades** RAD-A (107 sequences), RAD-B (455 sequences) and RAD-C (50 sequences).
 - Up to 24 sequences, phylogenetically related to Acantharia, were not possible to be assigned to any previously described clade, and were annotated as “**Radiolaria_X**”.

+Here we built a backbone phylogenetic framework of all the described diversity of Radiolaria to which we have aligned the rest of publicly available environmental sequences, after removing problematic sequences (chimeras, dubious or bad quality).
+All this gathers fully reliable sequences representing the biggest part of the diversity of Radiolaria, that we can trust and use for phylogenetic reconstruction, phylogenetic placement of short reads or annotation of the still to come full length environmental rDNA sequences from Oxford Nanopore Technologies or Pac-Bio.

 Lastly, I would like to mention that taxonomic hierarchy may differ from one reference to another.
 For example in Cavalier-smith (2017) Polycystinea (gathering Spumellaria, Nassellaria and Collodaria)  holds a “superclass” position along with Spasmaria (gathering Acantharea and Sticholonche), and  in Adl et al. (2019) Polycystinea holds a “class” position along with Acantharea and Taxopodida.
 You may therefore select specific taxa according to the scope of your study bearing in mind these differences in taxonomic hierarchy.